ewandennis/sp-webhook-endpoint/README.md

 Features include:

+ - Presents a Node.JS readable stream interface
- - Storage of incoming event batches before issuing 200 response to SparkPost.com
+ - Stores incoming event batches before issuing 200 response to SparkPost.com
- - Node.JS readable stream interface
+ - Silently consumes the empty requests SparkPost.com sends during webhook registration
+ - Supports a pluggable batch storage interface so you can use your preferred storage medium

 ### Usage